begyyal/shjp/README.md

 # Overview

 SHJP is json parser writed by shell script in one file.
-This has only minumum functions, but you can just copy it and use it.
+This has only minumum functions, but you can just copy [./shjp.sh](./shjp.sh) and use it.

 ## Premise